EXPLAINER: What kept Iran protests going after first spark? - NewsBreak

 Protests have erupted across Iran in recent days after a 22-year-old woman died while being held by the morality police for violating the country's strictly enforced Islamic dress code.

-The death of Mahsa Amini, who had been picked up by Iran’s morality police for her allegedly loose headscarf, or hijab, has triggered daring displays of defiance, in the face of beatings and possible arrest.
+The death of Mahsa Amini, who had been picked up for her allegedly loose headscarf, or hijab, has triggered daring displays of defiance, in the face of beatings and possible arrest.

 In street protests, some women tore off their mandatory headscarves, demonstratively twirling them in the air.
 Videos online showed two women throwing their hijabs into a bonfire.
 Another woman is seen cutting off her hair in a show of protest.

 At some of the demonstrations, protesters clashed with police and thick clouds of tear gas were seen rising in the capital, Tehran.
-Protesters were also chased and beaten with clubs by the motorcycle-riding Basij, or volunteers in Iran’s paramilitary Revolutionary Guard.
+Protesters were also chased and beaten with clubs by the motorcycle-riding Basij.

-The Basij have violently suppressed protests in the past, including over water rights and the country’s cratering economy.
+The Basij, volunteers in Iran's paramilitary Revolutionary Guard, have violently suppressed protests in the past, including over water rights and the country's cratering economy.

-Yet some demonstrators still chant “death to the dictator,” targeting both Supreme Leader Ali Khamenei’s rule and Iran’s theocracy, despite the threat of arrest, imprisonment and even the possibility of a death sentence.
+Yet some demonstrators still chant "death to the dictator," targeting both Supreme Leader Ayatollah Ali Khamenei and Iran's theocracy, despite the threat of arrest, imprisonment and even the possibility of a death sentence.

 WHAT CAUSED THE PROTESTS IN IRAN?